 The Martin Luther King Day of Service is open to the Rutgers–Camden community.
 Students, faculty, staff, alumni, and community members are welcome to participate.
 Register for the 2020 Martin Luther King Day of Service.

 Registration is limited based on the number of available projects.
 Service site placements are subject to change.
 We cannot guarantee placements, especially if an individual or group does not register in advance.
-Please contact Chris Countryman at firstname.lastname@example.org if you are planning to bring a large group.
+Please contact Chris Countryman if you are planning to bring a large group.

 Schedule for the Day

 Noon Buses begin to pick up from project sites

 This year, our campus will also host several workshops designed to equip participants with skills and practices that they can use to pursue justice and equity in their daily lives.
 Opportunities include a workshop on advocacy basics and engaging elected officials, a bystander intervention workshop facilitated by our Office for Violence Prevention and Victim Assistance, and a special activity for children offered by our Ignite STEM program.

 - Lanning Square Block Supporter Initiative

 - Parkside Business & Community in Partnership